elitmus/omniauth-elitmus/README.md

 OmniAuth::Strategies::Elitmus is simply a Rack middleware.

 Here's a quick example, adding the middleware to a Rails app in config/initializers/omniauth.rb.
-You need to assign your consumer app_id, secret to ENV['ELITMUS_KEY'], ENV['ELITMUS_SECRET'] variables respectively.
+You need to configure your consumer app_id, secret to 'ELITMUS_KEY', 'ELITMUS_SECRET' environement variables respectively.
 To get app_id and secret you need to register your application at 'www.elitmus.com/oauth/applications'.

 ```ruby